News

 Author(s):

-Despite significant progress in expanding health insurance coverage since the Affordable Care Act (ACA) was enacted, millions still face critical gaps in access and affordability.
+Despite significant progress in expanding health insurance coverage since the Affordable Care Act (ACA) was enacted, millions of Americans still face critical gaps in access to and affordability of health care.

 While a record 21 million individuals enrolled in marketplace plans, in 2024, nearly 1 in 4 working-age adults remained underinsured, grappling with high out-of-pocket costs and deductibles that make timely care unattainable.
 Findings from The Commonwealth Fund published today reveal alarming trends: 57% of underinsured adults avoided necessary medical care due to cost, 2 in 5 reported worsened health as a result, and nearly 30% are burdened with medical debt—half owing $2000 or more.

-The ACA brought sweeping reforms, such as protections for pre-existing conditions, extending parental coverage to young adults up to age 26, and ensuring gender equity in premiums.
+The ACA brought sweeping reforms, such as protections for preexisting conditions, extending parental coverage to young adults up to age 26, and ensuring gender equity in premiums.
 Yet in 2024, 9% of adults lacked health insurance, and an additional 12% reported gaps in coverage during the past year.
 A majority (56%) had continuous, adequate coverage; regardless, nearly a quarter (23%) were underinsured and experienced significant out-of-pocket costs or deductibles.

 The survey defined underinsured individuals as those whose out-of-pocket costs or deductibles represented a substantial share of their income after excluding premiums.